giovannidipacework/Amazon-Price-Tracker/README.md

 # Amazon Price Tracker

-Amazon Price Tracker is a JavaFX-based application developed for a university advanced programming course.
-It provides a user-friendly interface to monitor and record price fluctuations of Amazon products over time.
-Users can locate items either by manual keyword search or by entering the ASIN code, leveraging the Amazon API for real-time data retrieval.
+**Amazon Price Tracker** is a desktop application developed for an advanced programming course.
+It allows users to monitor price changes of Amazon products.
+Users can search products manually or by ASIN code using Amazon's API, view detailed product information, and receive notifications about price changes.

 ---